 - The web server sends a notice to establish a secure SSL encrypted connection.

-- Secure communication takes place between the Server and Browser.
+- Secure communication takes place between the Server and the Browser.

 12. Steps involved in securing a server